luyadev/luya/docs/guide/app-module-urlrules.md

 ## Configure Rules

-To configure a new rule you have to open the Module file (`Module.php`) of the module you want to add new url rules.
-Now you can add rules to the `$urlRules` proprtie, which is an array where you have to add a new item each item must contain a route and a pattern.
+To configure a new rule you have to open the Module file (`Module.php`) of the {{luya\base\Module}} you want to add new url rules.
+Now you can add rules to the `$urlRules` propertie, which is an array where you have to add a new item each item must contain a route and a pattern.

 ```php
 <?php